LABORATORY & NETWORK FOR THE CULTURAL STUDIES OF ENGINEERING & TECHNOLOGY (LANCSET)

 • Contact

-Laboratory and Network for the Cultural Studies of Engineering and Technology (LANCSET)
+Laboratory and Network for the Cultural and Ethical Studies of Emerging Technologies

 Most Recent Publication